 In other words, you can say that the nature of the project is temporary, and it is undertaken to produce a certain output.
 Projects close when the objective is achieved.

 Close Procurement Process

 A procurement is said to be closed when the contract reaches its deadline and it ends, or when the contract is terminated without completing the work.

 A project can have a single procurement contract or multiple contracts.

 The close procurement process will happen only once per procurement contract.
 However, if the project has multiple procurement contracts, the close procurement process will be performed multiple times for each procurement contract.

 Close Project Process

 The definition clearly tells you that the close project or close phase is performed when the project or phase is finally completed and deliverables are accepted.

 To complete the close project or close phase process, the close procurement process must have been completed; otherwise, the project closure or the phase closure cannot happen.
 However, this is not the case for a close procurement process where project closure is not required to complete the close procurement process.

 A Real-World Example

-Let’s say that you have a project to construct a school building.
+Let’s say you have a project to construct a school building.

 You find that to complete the project efficiently, some work should be performed through the procurement contract, such as: